lundeen-bryan/EZLogger_SLN/.notes/current_state.md

 ## 📘 Plan: Pull Patient Data from SQLite and Display in VB.NET

+> See Unreleased section of CHANGELOG.md for features planned to be released

 ### 🔹 Goal
 Retrieve patient data from a local SQLite database using the patient number entered into a WPF form (`TextBoxPatientNumber`).
 As a test, display the patient’s full name and total record count using a `MessageBox`.